Cockroach Biology & Life Cycle Explained

 You’ll find that each molt marks a change to the next developmental stage, called an instar, where the nymph grows but maintains its basic form.

-The process typically takes 55-100 days, depending on the species and environment.
+The process typically takes 55-100 days on average, depending on the species and environment.
 German cockroaches, for example, complete their nymphal phase in 55-68 days.

 They’ll seek dark, secluded places to molt, as they’re vulnerable during this time.
-If you spot molting cockroaches in exposed areas, it often signals overcrowding and severe infestation.
+If you spot molting cockroaches in exposed areas, it often signals overcrowding and severe infestation, and a professional inspection of your property is strongly recommended.

 Survival During Growth Stages